-Most Jet Lag Cures Are Garbage -- Here's What You Actually Need to Know
+Most Jet Lag Cures Are Garbage—Here's What Actually Works

-If we’re gonna break down why certain hacks are better or worse than others, then we have to understand a few of jet lag’s underlying principles.
-Jet lag occurs when you fly across multiple time zones (you won’t notice it much if you’re crossing just one or two) and fuck up your body’s internal clock by forcing it into a new circadian rhythm -- your natural sleep/wake cycle -- faster than it’s naturally able to adjust to.
-When you crossed the Atlantic Ocean the old-fashioned way -- vomiting off the side of a steamship for two weeks -- your body would adjust to the new position to the sun as you went.
-But then humans invented commercial air travel, and with it a relatively harmless but nevertheless irritating medical condition.
-Symptoms mostly involve being fatigued, both physically and mentally, though you might also experience some nausea or indigestion, or find yourself pooping weird for a few days.
+If we’re going to break down why certain hacks are better or worse than others, then we need to start with a few underlying principles.
+Jet lag occurs when you fly across multiple time zones (you won’t notice it much if you’re crossing just one or two) and messes with your body’s internal clock by forcing it into a new circadian rhythm—your natural sleep/wake cycle—faster than it’s naturally able to adjust to.
+When you crossed the Atlantic Ocean the old-fashioned way (on a steamship for two weeks), your body would adjust to the new position to the sun as you went.
+It’s not the case with air travel.
+Symptoms mostly involve being fatigued, both physically and mentally, though you might also experience some nausea or indigestion (or be a little, er, backed up).

 How long does jet lag last?

-Because circadian rhythms -- your natural sleep/wake cycle -- are light-sensitive, westward travel is easier on the body than eastward travel -- the former lengthens your day, and thus your exposure to daylight.
-The latter collapses it.
-Generally, you’ll recover from jet lag on the order of about a 1:1 ratio of days spent adjusting per time zones crossed, at least if you’re flying westward.
+Because circadian rhythms are light-sensitive, westward travel is easier on the body than eastward travel—the former lengthens your day, and thus your exposure to daylight; the latter collapses it.
+Generally, you’ll recover from jet lag on the order of about a 1:1 ratio of days spent adjusting per time zones crossed—at least if you’re flying westward.
 Flying east, each time zone crossed might set you back closer to a day and a half.

 How can I avoid jet lag?

-You can arrange your entire travel plans, destination included, around getting on one of those fancy new flights that lasts almost a full day, which will indeed allow you to skip over the whole jet lag process.
+You can arrange your entire travel plans—destination included—around getting on one of those fancy new flights that lasts almost a full day, which will indeed allow you to skip over the whole jet lag process.
 There’s been some promising experimental stuff in the way of cures over the years, but nothing that’s really practical or scalable.
-Viagra helped mitigate the effects of jet lag in hamsters, but it would only work for eastbound flights and there haven’t been any actual human trials (though we'd quite like some more of those).
+Viagra helped mitigate the effects of jet lag in hamsters, but it would only work for eastbound flights, and there haven’t been any actual human trials.
 Researchers at Stanford noted the potential of flashing strobe lights into your eyes while you sleep the night before your flight, but c’mon.

 This one’s pretty straightforward.
-Your state of hydration doesn’t really affect your circadian rhythms, but altitude dehydrates you and the worse shape your body is in, the less efficiently it’s able to bounce back from a 10-hour flight to Berlin.
-Water is good.
-The reason water is not higher up on this list is just because you ... already know about water.
+Your state of hydration doesn’t really affect your circadian rhythms, but altitude dehydrates you, and the worse shape your body is in, the less efficiently it’s able to bounce back from a 10-hour flight to Berlin.

 Avoid alcohol and coffee

 It’s probably best to avoid strenuous exercise at least for the day or two before your long-haul trip, because your muscles won’t be able to recover properly in the air.
-Emphasis is on the “strenuous” -- your regular run, yoga class, or pickup basketball game won’t set you back.
-After you land, outdoor exercise is ideal for all the reasons you’d expect; it’s like going for a walk, but ... more so.
-Not always feasible, but helpful if you have the means.
+Emphasis is on the “strenuous”—your regular run, yoga class, or pickup basketball game won’t set you back.
+After you land, outdoor exercise is ideal for all the reasons you’d expect; not always feasible, but helpful if you can do it.